WHAT IS PROLONGED FASTING | BENEFITS | SIDE EFFECTS | WHO SHOULDN’T DO PROLONGED FASTING | HOW TO DO PROLONGED FASTING

 Remember, you’re up for a mental and physical rollercoaster ride.

 There will be both periods of sharp focus and extreme sluggishness.
 Some moments all you can think of will be food or you might be overwhelmed with the infamous “hanger” (a combination of feeling hungry and angry).
 Therefore, if possible, for fasting pick days without potentially stressful and demanding activities planned.

-If you are new to fasting, especially prolonged fasting, it would be a good idea to spend 3 to 4 days preparing your body for being without food.
+If you are new to fasting, especially prolonged fasting, it would be a good idea to spend 3 to 4 days preparing your body for the extended fast.
 Some ways to do so: